basrin/MinerSafetySystem/README.md

 Estimote beacons are placed throughout the mine at a regular interval.
 We designed the Myo to stop vibrating once the miner passes the last Estimote placed at the entrance of the mine.

 Note: Due to the limitations of the Estimote SDK further features could not be implemented, such as the speed of an existing miner between two estimotes.

+#### Data Website

+Using Google Charts we built a [website] (http://miner-safety-system.herokuapp.com/) that can display various data such as temperature and orientation coming from each Estimote in the mine.